topquark22/Thermo55/README.md

 Connecting the Adafruit breakout board:
 - Connect +5V to Vin
-- Connect GND to ground.
+- Connect GND to ground
 - Connect CLK to pin 13
 - Connect DO to pin 12
 - Connect CS to pin 8